Appraising SCU records for archiving or destruction

 Appraisal is the process of evaluating an organisation's activities to determine which records need to be created and captured into recordkeeping systems and how long the records need to be kept in order to meet business needs, the requirements of organisational accountability, and community expectations.

-- Disposal Action: The information regarding retention period, i.e. how long you need to keep record before you can destroy or archive (e.g. retain for a minimum of 7 years after end of financial year in which transaction was completed, then destroy).
+- General Authority Disposal action: This is information regarding the retention period, i.e. how long you need to keep a record for before it can be destroyed (e.g. retain for a minimum of 7 years after completion or discontinuation of course or program of study by student, then destroy).

-- Destruction Date / SA: Destruction date (as per GDA) OR if records are to be kept, insert SA (State Archives).
+- Destruction date / State Archives: Destruction date (as per GA) (the day and month used is the 31/12/XXXX then the year of destruction) OR if records are to be kept forever, insert SA (State Archives).